hollyperley23/yt2009-wii/wii_setup.md

 --

-## For the love of all that is holy before contacting me try this
+## for the love of all that is holy before contacting me try this

 is your wii on the same WIRLESS network as your PC